 Clinical symptoms are:

-- Sensitivity to cold, especially in humid-cold weather and weather changes
+- Sensitivity to cold, especially in cold and humid weather and weather changes

-- Fever attacks with joint and muscle pain (polyarthralgia) since childhood
+- Fever episodes with joint and muscle pain (polyarthralgias) since childhood

 HistologyThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

 Cold urticaria: clear association with exposure to cold.

 Hereditary periodic fever syndromes of other genesis (see there).

 Chronic recurrent urticaria: no arthritides, no amyloidosis, no vasculitic phenomena

 Secondary systemic amyloidosis: no actual differential diagnosis, as systemic concomitant phenomenon in numerous diseases

 Alport syndrome: genetically defined; variants in genes encoding collagen type IV.
 Six genes (COL4A1-COL4A6), corresponding to the six homologous collagen chains (α1-α6) for collagen type IV, are known.
 The mutations lead to progressive glomerular basement membrane disease.
 This is combined with sensorineural hearing loss and ocular changes